 These include UV filters, which improve clarity and provide additional lens protection.
 There are also special effects filters such as the infrared filter, which dramatically alter the appearance of a scene to create unique visual effects.

-A neutral-density filter, or ND filter, preserves colors, while modifying the intensity of light.
-Photographers use to take perfectly exposed shots in situations where they would otherwise be forced to stick with a certain combination of aperture and exposure time.
-The most common example that comes to mind are photographs of rivers or waterfalls under bright sunlight.
+A neutral density filter, or ND filter, preserves colors, while modifying the intensity of light.
+Photographers use the ND filter o take perfectly exposed shots in situations where they would otherwise be forced to stick with a certain combination of aperture and exposure time.
+The most common example which comes to mind are photographs of rivers or waterfalls under bright sunlight.